 After remodeling the former First National Bank, the Central Library moved into this building in 2004.

 Modeled after library reading rooms of the early 20th century, this room includes traditional library seating with custom-designed tables wired for modern computer usage.
-The Grand Reading Room is located on the third floor and is surrounded by the H&R Block Business & Career Center, Reference Collection, and Periodicals Collection.
+The Grand Reading Room is located on the third floor and is surrounded by the Community Reference Services, Reference Collection, and Periodicals Collection.
 Architectural features include a distinctive, 34-foot ceiling with skylight.

 The old bank Vault, part of the 1925 bank addition, proves one of the most distinctive and unique features in the building with walls of steel and reinforced concrete and a 35-ton steel door.
 A variety of programming specific to the Vault Theater are presented in partnership with local film societies and organizations.